marco1381/Boolean-Calculator/README.md

 The calculator should be able to handle Boolean expressions with the input values `TRUE` and `FALSE`, together with the operators `AND` (`&`), `OR` (`|`), and `NOT` (`!`).

-The program should accept keyboard input and exit on the end-of-file character (CTRL+d).
+The program should accept keyboard input and exit on the end-of-file character (CTRL+D).

 ## Technical Specification: